 This link is only to be used by parents/guardians of children who wish to join the waiting list, and aren't already on the waiting list.
 There is no charge to join the waiting list.

 The Winter 2019 Season will end on Saturday 14 September and the Summer 2019-20 Season will start on Saturday 12 October 2019.
 We will start working on our teams for Summer 2019-20 in August so please put your child on the wait list by 31 July if you wish to be considered for a team.
-Any child on the wait list before this time will be eligible for placement into a Winter 2019 side should a space become available.
+Any child on the wait list before this time will be eligible for placement into a Summer 2019-20 side should a space become available.
 If your child does not receive an offer they will remain on our wait list for any top up positions that may become available during the season.
 Children placed on the wait list from 1 August, will still be considered for vacancies as they arrive but need to understand they may have missed the initial cut off for placement.

 To join the wait list please click here, if you use a hotmail address to sign up you will need to add firstname.lastname@example.org and @aberfeldiejets.com.au to your safe senders lists to ensure you receive emails including the automated email upon wait listing.